zeta1999/korali/doc/mkdocs/docs/usage/plotting/plottmcmc.md

 Here we explain technical details of the **TMCMC** result plot.

-The `plot-korali` command plots the distribution of the samples at every generation.
+The `plot-Korali` command plots the distribution of the samples at every generation.
 The samples are read from the json-files stored in the output directory (results folder).